Route Acknowledgement.

 Recognising that not all walkers wish to undertake the route in just four days, it is also quite commonly divided

-into 5 or even 6 days, this providing stopping points at places such as Maxton, Cessford, Hethpool and East Horton
+into 5 or even 6 days, this providing stopping points at places such as Maxton, Cessford, Morebattle, Hethpool, East Horton

 and Fenwick.
 The Fenwick stop often being required for reason of tidal times on the causeway to The Holy Island.